 “White hat” and “black hat” are SEO techniques marketers can leverage when optimizing a site.
 Basically, white hat SEO techniques are ethical, Google-approved methods that are looked favorably upon by search engines.
 White-hat techniques include publishing high-quality content that speaks to a human audience, implementing a long-term SEO strategy, and including alt tags with your images.

 Black hat, on the other hand, refers to methods that attempt to trick search engines by making a site appear more legitimate than it is.
-These methods include keyword stuffing, creating blogs for the sole purpose of generating links to other sites, and hiding “invisible text” in the code of your website in an attempt to game the algorithm.
+These common SEO mistakes include keyword stuffing, creating blogs for the sole purpose of generating links to other sites, and hiding “invisible text” in the code of your website in an attempt to game the algorithm.

 Black hat methods are frowned upon by search engines.
 While it’s not against the law to use them, they can get your site flagged for violating guidelines or prevented from appearing in search results entirely.
 Plus, black hat techniques often result in a poor user experience with your website.

 Then there’s “grey hat” SEO.
 These are SEO methods that, while not currently against search engine guidelines, could become viewed as black hat in the future.
 This includes posting fake reviews, offering incentives for online reviews, and purchasing expired domains for the sole purpose of linking or redirecting to your site.

 How visuals enhance SEO

 Speaking of alt tags, visuals are another important part of good site SEO.
 According to TechCrunch, 82% of all consumer IP traffic will be video in 2021.
 Not only that, but Search Engine Watch reports that video content has a 41% higher click-through rate than plain text.